Generic Name: cytarabine

 What is cytarabine?

 Cytarabine will not treat an active meningitis infection that has already developed in the body.

 Cytarabine may also be used for purposes not listed in this medication guide.

-Tell your caregivers at once if you have a serious side effect such as:
+Tell your caregivers at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.